Full and Final Release Upon Dismissal: Explainedachkarlaw-admin

-However, employees should be wary.
-Signing a release will be used to stop the employee from seeking any damages at a court of tribunal should the employee want further damages down the road.
+Employees should be wary.
+Signing a release will be used to stop the employee from seeking any damages at a court or tribunal should the employee want further damages down the road.

-While on the surface it may seem straightforward to look at the notice period or payment offered and decide whether you agree with the terms, there are risks when you do it without the help of a legal professional.
+While it might appear simple to glance at the notice period or payment in a termination package and make a decision on the spot, there are inherent risks in doing so without the guidance of a legal professional.

 Setting Aside A Signed Release